openmpf/openmpf-docker/README.md

 - `docker info | grep Storage`

 This should now print out `Storage Driver: overlay2`.
+Repeat these steps on each of your Docker nodes.

 #### Install Docker Compose